wuyangf7/OPERA/README.md

 * esmr_thresh and msmr_thresh are the threshold for first xQTL and other xQTLs, respectively
 * eprobeNEARBY specifies the eQTL association pattern for specific gene
 * mprobeNEARBY specifies the xQTL association pattern for other specific sites
-* funcAnnoFile reads the epigenome annotation data from the Roadmap Epigenomics Consortium, which can be downloaded [here] (https://cnsgenomics.com/software/smr/#OptionsReference).
+* funcAnnoFile reads the epigenome annotation data from the Roadmap Epigenomics Consortium, which can be downloaded [here](https://www.dropbox.com/s/0rf4hmdjzostuv2/funcAnno.RData?dl=0).

 OPERA shares the same data management function and flags with the SMR software, for a full list of option reference, please see [here](https://cnsgenomics.com/software/smr/#OptionsReference).